 A cautious approach to easing lockdown restrictions that reduces the risk of later lockdowns may be better for the global supply chain in the long run, according to a new modeling study led by UCL and Tsinghua University.

-The study found that stricter lockdowns imposed earlier — such as the two-month lockdown imposed in China — are economically preferable to more moderate lockdowns imposed for four or six months, as duration of lockdown matters more to economies than their severity.
+The study found that stricter lockdowns imposed earlier — such as the two-month lockdown imposed in China — are economically preferable to more moderate lockdowns imposed for four or six months, as the duration of lockdown matters more to economies than their severity.
 This is because businesses can absorb the shock of a brief lockdown better by relying on reserves and because shorter lockdowns cause less disruption to regional and global supply chains.

-Researchers also found that countries not directly affected by Covid-19 may nonetheless experience large losses of more than 20% of their GDP due to falls in consumer demand and bottlenecks in supply chains.
+Researchers also found that countries not directly affected by COVID-19 may nonetheless experience large losses of more than 20% of their GDP due to falls in consumer demand and bottlenecks in supply chains.

 Particularly at risk are open or highly specialized economies, such as Caribbean countries that rely on tourism and Central Asian countries such as Kazakhstan that rely on energy exports.
 Also vulnerable are globalized industries that rely on difficult-to-replace suppliers, such as automobile manufacturing, where production is estimated to fall by up to half.

-Lead author Professor Dabo Guan (UCL Bartlett School of Construction & Project Management and Tsinghua University) said: “Our study shows the ripple effects caused by lockdowns along global supply chains, with countries not directly affected by Covid-19 still experiencing heavy economic losses.
+Lead author Professor Dabo Guan (UCL Bartlett School of Construction & Project Management and Tsinghua University) said: “Our study shows the ripple effects caused by lockdowns along global supply chains, with countries not directly affected by COVID-19 still experiencing heavy economic losses.

 “While predicting the true cost of lockdowns is not possible at this stage, our research suggests that shorter, stricter lockdowns minimize the impact on supply chains, while gradually easing restrictions over the course of a year may also be less disruptive than a swift lifting of restrictions followed by another lockdown.”